pgtipping/Synthalyst/memory-bank/progress.md

 - Added better error handling for Redis connection issues
 - Made authorization optional for development environment
 - Improved error responses to return 200 status with error details instead of 500
+- Fixed model name in API routes from `newsletter` to `newsletterSubscriber` to match Prisma schema
+- Added functionality to create real subscribers in the database when in development mode
+- Implemented proper handling of both subscription and confirmation processes
+- Added code to create pending subscribers during subscription process
+- Added code to update subscribers to confirmed status during confirmation process
+- Ensured subscribers appear correctly in the admin dashboard
+- Fixed issue where mock subscribers weren't being stored in the database
+- Added proper error handling for database operations in newsletter subscription system
+- Enhanced logging for subscription and confirmation processes

 ### In Progress